syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Run the application and touch the header cell to sort the data and the following output will be displayed.
+Run the application and touch the header cell to sort the data and the following output will be displayed:

 ![.Net MAUI DataGrid](Images\getting-started\sorting.png)

-Sorting can also be configured programmatically by adding the column to the `SfDataGrid.SortColumnDescription` collection as follows,
+Sorting can also be configured by adding the column to the `SfDataGrid.SortColumnDescription` collection as follows:

 {% tabs %}
 {% highlight xaml %}